4th of July Oversize Freight Travel Restrictions by State 2025

-Recognizing the heightened concentration of motor vehicle traffic, most states’ Department of Transportation restricts oversize freight travel for the days leading up to and over the July Fourth celebration.
-They prohibit freight of oversize dimensions from traveling during certain periods over a two to three-day stretch.
+Recognizing the heightened concentration of motor vehicle traffic, most states’ Departments of Transportation (DOT) restrict oversize freight travel for the days leading up to and over the July Fourth celebration.

 Alabama